brcelso/github-workflow/README.md

-# GitHub Actions Workflow: Create Pull Request + Discord WebHooks
+# GitHub Actions Workflow: Create Pull Request + Discord WebHooks =D

 This repository contains a GitHub Actions workflow created by **brcelso** designed to automate the process of creating a pull request (PR) from the `develop` branch to the `main` branch whenever there are new commits in `develop`.